mzffreyvazov/mzffreyvazov.me/app/thoughts/_articles/private-vpn-setup.md

 Now follow these instructions step by step:

-1. First we need to choose a region.
-You can choose whicever you want, but it is best to choose a country that is closes to where you live.
-Lets choose Amsterdam.
+1. First, we need to choose a region.
+You can choose whichever you want, but it is best to choose a country that is closest to where you live.
+Let's choose Amsterdam.
    ::img{src="Pasted image 20251127225609.png" alt="Region selection" caption="Region selection"}
-2. You do not need to change Datacenter
+2. You do not need to change the Datacenter.
 3. Now we need to select an image.
-In this example we will continue with Ubuntu.
+In this example, we will continue with Ubuntu.
 Leave the latest version that is preselected for you.
    ::img{src="Pasted image 20251127230328.png" alt="Ubuntu Image Selection" caption="Selecting the Ubuntu image"}
 4. Now let's choose the size.
-A basic droplet type will suffice us for now.
+A basic droplet type will suffice for now.
    ::img{src="Pasted image 20251127230423.png" alt="Droplet size selection" caption="Choosing a basic droplet size"}
-5. We do not need additional storage and backups
+5. We do not need additional storage and backups.
-6. Now, we need to choose an authentication method, I suggest you to choose SSH key, which will make it a lot easier for us to connect to and work with the virtual machine.
+6. Now, we need to choose an authentication method.
+I suggest you choose SSH key, which will make it a lot easier for us to connect to and work with the virtual machine.
 Follow the steps below to configure your SSH Authentication:
    ::img{src="Pasted image 20251201192914.png" alt="SSH Authentication" caption="SSH authentication method selection"}
-    1. On your computer, open cmd and generate a SSH key pair:
+    1. On your computer, open CMD and generate an SSH key pair:
        ```bash
        ssh-keygen -t [ALGORITHM] -C "[YOUR COMMENT]" -f [PATH/YOUR_FILE_NAME]
        ```